 •Continuously seek professional development through trainings, continuing legal education and trial skills courses.

 Training and Qualifications

-•Demonstrated commitment to zealous and effective representation.
+•Demonstrated commitment to zealous and comprehensive public defense.

 •Ability to work in a fast-paced, team-oriented environment.